CreoDAMO/OmniAuthor-Pro-2025/docs/updating-workflow.md

 - **Environment-Specific Secrets**: If you need different values for staging vs. production (e.g., different `COINBASE_COMMERCE_API_KEY` for testnet vs. mainnet), use environment-specific secrets in Vercel and Render.
 - **Documentation**: Update your `README.md` to document that all environment variables are managed in Vercel and Render, with instructions for adding new variables.
 - **Webhook Testing**: For Coinbase Commerce, set up a staging webhook endpoint in Vercel or Render and test with `ngrok` locally to ensure `COINBASE_COMMERCE_WEBHOOK_SECRET` works.

-This updated workflow eliminates reliance on local `.env` files by using Vercel environment secrets and GitHub Secrets, with full support for Coinbase Commerce integration.
-Let me know if you need help with specific integrations, Docker configuration, or further refinements!